Brochettes d’agneau au thym

 Assembling skewers is every bit as fun as stringing pearl necklaces, only you get to eat the tender, fragrant, caramelized meat afterwards — an even nicer reward for your efforts.

 Want to try this?
 Please share your pics on Instagram and Twitter -- I can't wait to see them!

 - 600 grams (1.3 pounds) lamb shoulder or leg of lamb (épaule or gigot)

 - 1 red bell pepper

-Cook in the oven for 25 to 35 minutes, depending on the desired doneness (I like pink inside), turning the skewers halfway through.
+- Cook the skewers in the oven for 25 to 35 minutes, to desired doneness (we like them pink inside), flipping the skewers halfway through.
 Serve immediately.

 - Alternatively, these skewers can be cooked on the barbecue.